macsible/macsible/README.md

 ### Create required additional files

-You'll need to create some additional files in the root of your project.
-A script has been included to automate this.
-To use it simply run:
+You'll need to create some additional required files before you begin your customisations.
+A script has been included to automate this:

 ```
 bash scripts/copy_example_files.sh
 ```

-This will create the following files based on the examples found in the examples directory:
+This will create the following files (copied from the starter_files directory):

+- ansible.cfg
-- config.yml
+- custom/config.yml
-- config.local.yml
+- custom/config.local.yml
 - custom/inventory.yml
 - custom/mac.yml
 - custom/requirements.yml

 ### Download externally sourced roles

-Remotely sourced Ansible roles can be added to custom/requirements.yml.
-Before running the playbook you'll need to download any Ansible roles specified in custom/requirements.yml by running the following command:
+Remotely sourced Ansible roles can be specified in custom/requirements.yml.
+Before running the playbook you'll need to download any Ansible roles specified here by running the following command:

 ```
 ansible-galaxy install -r custom/requirements.yml --force